Nollis/GolfAnalyzer/SETUP.md

 - Reinstall dependencies: `pip install -r requirements.txt`

 **HybrIK not working:**
-- Check if `hybrik_repo` folder exists
 - Check if PyTorch is installed: `python -c "import torch; print(torch.__version__)"`
-- App will fall back to MediaPipe automatically if HybrIK fails
+- App will fall back to the standard 2D landmark pipeline if HybrIK/SMPL features are unavailable

 ### Frontend Issues